 - Because there are different services, faculties and domains within colleges and universities, each entity will have to separately test and coordinate the overlapping applications with each other.

 - We often also have to deal with several specific platforms, such as: Citrix, Windows, VMware, Mac, Unix and Linux.

 - We are familiar with the most popular applications in the education sector.
 We know the dependencies, variables and specific settings that are needed to migrate all of the applications properly.
 These applications can include the following: Autodesk (CAD programming: Autocad, Inventor, Maya), WinIbw, Kofax, Labview, MatLab, SPSS, Business Objects, Mathematica, SAPgui, etc.

 - Given the large number of users, it is important to take into account the phasing out or updating of applications.
 For example, computers can be offline or in use at any given moment, and students would not want to lose their work.

-- Maintaining licences is also essential.
-Which type of licence is used, concurrently or per licence?
+- Maintaining license is also essential.
+Which type of license is used, concurrently or per license?
 Do the users have a flexible workspace?
 Are there any user-specific data and settings?
 And so on.
 Everything needs to be mapped in advance before an application can be phased out or updated.